lextrack/MiniScreenRecorder/README.md

 ### Linux Users

 You need to have Python 3.x and FFmpeg installed on your system, beside the additional libraries.

+As you suspect, the main file to run the app on Linux it's **miniscreenrecorderLinux.py**.

 ### To run this app you must install these libraries